Finding Details

 Click the

-button to copy the issue link. -
+button to copy the finding link. -

 You navigate directly to an email window, where you can contact the responsible user.